‘Fifty Shades Darker’ Release Sees Spike In Sex Toy Sales

 While these scenes appear to go off without a hitch, it has been reported that filming of the steamy sex scenes was not always so easy.

-In an interview with People, Jamie Dornan, who embodies Christian Grey in the films explains that some of the sex toys that are crucial to the story line didn’t always have their intended effect.
+In an interview with People, Jamie Dornan, who embodies Christian Grey in the films, explains that some of the sex toys that are crucial to the story line didn’t always have their intended effect.

 Referencing a “spreader bar” that was used often in the second film, Dornan explains that the toy did not exist on the market and had come from the imagination of the author.